mulder21c/adg/pages/knowledge/aria/bad-practices/README.md

 Sometimes, developers try to hide focusable elements (or elements that contain focusable children) from screen readers using `aria-hidden`.
 This leads to unpredictable behaviour in many screen readers, as the browser still allows to focus such elements using the `Tab` key, but because of `aria-hidden` screen readers will not announce it.

-If you are really curious and want to learn more about this, skip ahead and read [Hiding elements from screen readers using aria-hidden](/examples/hiding-elements/from-screen-readers).
+정말 궁금하고 이에 대해 더 배우고 싶다면, skip ahead and read [Hiding elements from screen readers using aria-hidden](/examples/hiding-elements/from-screen-readers).